-- Sec.
+Sec.
 801. (1) The funds appropriated in part 1 for library fees are appropriated from money collected by the library of Michigan for providing qualified services and may be used for any expenses necessary to provide the qualified services.
+Any money
-Any money that is unexpended at the end of the current fiscal year may be carried forward into the succeeding fiscal year. - (2) As used in this section, "qualified services" means

-1 document reproduction and services; conducting conferences,

-2 workshops, and training classes; and providing specialized
+- that is unexpended at the end of the current fiscal year may be carried forward into the succeeding fiscal year. - (2) As used in this section, "qualified services" means document reproduction and services; conducting conferences, workshops, and training classes; and providing specialized equipment, facilities, and software.

-- 3 equipment, facilities, and software. - 4 Sec.
-802. (1) From the funds appropriated in part 1 for school

-- 5 library pilot program, the department shall award library pilot - 6 program grants to school districts headquartered in 4 counties.
-The - 7 grants shall be used to contract for the administration of - 8 libraries of a school district by a librarian with a public - 9 librarian certificate issued by the library of Michigan.
-A grant to - a school district may not exceed \$10,000.00 per library facility.
-A - 11 district must employ a certified school media specialist to be - 12 eligible for this grant.
-The 4 counties that are eligible for - 13 school districts to receive grants shall include: - 14 (a) One county with a population between 600,000 and 700,000 - 15 according to the 2020 federal decennial census. - 16 (b) One county with a population between 10,800 and 11,000 - 17 according to the 2020 federal decennial census. - 18 (c) One county with a population between 400,000 and 500,000 - 19 according to the 2020 federal decennial census. - 20 (d) One county with a population between 154,315 and 154,500 - 21 according to the 2020 federal decennial census. - 22 (2) The department may contract with the Michigan library - 23 association for assistance in administering the pilot program - 24 provided for in subsection (1). - 25 (3) A librarian providing contractual services under the pilot - 26 program provided for in subsection (1) may not provide library or - 27 educational services to a pupil unless the librarian has a valid - 28 Michigan teaching certificate with a library of science - 29 endorsement.
+Sec.
+802. (1) From the funds appropriated in part 1 for school library pilot program, the department shall award library pilot program grants to school districts headquartered in 4 counties.
+The grants shall be used to contract for the administration of libraries of a school district by a librarian with a public librarian certificate issued by the library of Michigan.
+A grant to a school district may not exceed \$10,000.00 per library facility.
+A district must employ a certified school media specialist to be eligible for this grant.
+The 4 counties that are eligible for school districts to receive grants shall include:

+- (a) One county with a population between 600,000 and 700,000 according to the most recent federal decennial census. - (b) One county with a population between 10,500 and 11,000 according to the most recent federal decennial census. - (c) One county with a population between 400,000 and 500,000 according to the most recent federal decennial census. - (d) One county with a population between 154,000 and 155,000 according to the most recent federal decennial census. - (2) The department may contract with the Michigan library association for assistance in administering the pilot program provided for in subsection (1). - (3) A librarian providing contractual services under the pilot program provided for in subsection (1) may not provide library or educational services to a pupil unless the librarian has a valid Michigan teaching certificate with a library of science endorsement.